 I am a Resident in Counseling under the supervision of Sarah Briggs, LPC, RPT-S. I graduated from William and Mary’s counselor education program in August of 2023, and I am thrilled to be continuing with the wonderful clinical team at Alexandria Place Therapy, where I completed my clinical internship.
 After graduating from Harvard in 2017, I spent six years as an elementary educator, working in Title I schools across the country.
 My classroom experience inspired me to pursue a career as a counselor to better support the diverse mental health needs of my students and their families.

-As a counselor, I value authentic connection above all else.
-I help clients of all ages navigate life’s challenges in the context of a warm, understanding, and collaborative therapeutic relationship.
-I approach work with clients from an attachment-based, trauma-informed perspective.
-I utilize expressive therapeutic techniques such as play therapy to empower clients to explore new ways of being, relating, and contextualizing their experiences.
-If you or your child is experiencing anxiety, depression, relationship challenges, trauma symptoms, or problems in school or work, I will tailor counseling to fit your individual needs.
+I deeply believe in the healing power of a warm, understanding therapeutic relationship, and feel privileged to share in my client’s journeys as they reflect, heal, and grow.
+I draw from a range of techniques and utilize expressive modalities such as play therapy to empower clients to explore new ways of being, relating, and contextualizing their experiences.
+If you or your child is experiencing anxiety, depression, relationship challenges, trauma symptoms, or problems in school or work, I will work together with you to find a therapeutic approach that fits your individual needs.